Alderley Edge woodland walk

 Take the left-hand fork and continue for a short way, passing through an exit/entrance.
 Turn right through the second exit/entrance at the other end of the path onto Woodbrook Road.
 This steep, rough road will lead you down to a T-junction where it joins Trafford Road.
 Turn right here, going over the crossroads with Mottram Road until you reach another T-junction.

 The rocky escarpment of Alderley Edge is made up of layers of Triassic sandstone which developed in semi-arid desert conditions, interspersed with occasional flash floods, around 230 to 180 million years ago.
-Upheavals in the earths crust tilted these rocks gently upwards to form the Edge.
+Upheavals in the earth's crust tilted these rocks gently upwards to form the Edge.
 The mature woodlands, remnant heath and ancient mines support a wealth of plant life and wildlife, such as orchids, woodcocks, ravens, bats and masonry bees.
-The Trust works with local stakeholders and the community to conserve the Edge for future generations.
+We work with local stakeholders and the community to conserve the Edge for future generations.